penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

 - Lay out all point labels so they are close to the points.
 - If the label is for a triangle vertex, make sure it's outside of the triangle.

 Aside from the location of $P$, everything else is optimized.
-And as you can see, the optimizer attempts to satisfy **all of the above concurrently**.
-Notice in every frame of the layout animation, Penrose always tries to keep the labels close to the points.
+And as you can see, the optimizer attempts to achieve **all of the above concurrently**.
+For example, notice that Penrose tries to keep the labels close to the points in every frame of the layout animation.

 In [a GitHub issue about this problem](https://github.com/penrose/penrose/issues/766), [Keenan](https://www.cs.cmu.edu/~kmcrane/) summarized the general problem well:

 > [A]t some point it becomes hard to strike a balance between many competing constraints and objectives.
 Anyone who has ever worked with continuous optimization knows the challenge: you want to simultaneously optimize $f(x)$ and $g(x)$, but if $f$ and $g$ differ on what they consider "good" states $x$, then they will effectively compete—usually reaching a solution that nobody likes.
 > ...designing constraints and objectives becomes (very) hard when you're laying out the diagram all at once, because everything affects everything.

-So far, we've managed to create diagrams by carefully designing our constraints and objectives to work together.
-This is a painstaking process that often involved modifying the Penrose system itself.
 Clearly, we need a better solution.

 ## Layout is often done in multiple stages by hand

 When using WYSIWYG tools to draw diagrams, we often use groups and layers to lay out parts of a diagram before others.
-As a simple example, I tried drawing a similar diagram as the example above in Figma, which took me about 10 mins:
+For example, I drew a similar diagrams to the one above in Figma:

 <img alt="Drawing a triangle with its incenter in Figma." src="./assets//figma-incenter.gif" loading="lazy" />

-Notice that I didn't put labels down until the very end, which is a somewhat common move: labels in diagrams like this usually don't depend on the shapes that much!
+Notice that I didn't place labels until the very end.
+This is a common strategy.
+Just like the Penrose optimizer, it's hard for me to consider the location of both labels and shapes at the same time!

 ## Staging makes layout a lot easier in Penrose

-Just like human diagrammers, the optimizer can benefit from some separation of concerns.
-So the idea of our solution is to **divide the layout optimization problem into multiple stages.** As a simple example, here's the same example as above, but laid out in two stages:
+Separating shape layout and label layout helped me reduce my [cognitive load] (https://en.wikipedia.org/wiki/Cognitive_load).
+We decided to **divide the layout optimization problem into multiple stages** to help the optimizer.
+Here's the same example as above, but laid out in two stages:

 - `shape`: lay out the vertices for $\triangle JKL$, the incenter $P$, and point $m$.
 - `label`: put all labels near the points they label.